-Genetics research is improving understanding of the heritability of hearing loss.
+Genetics research is improving the understanding of how hearing loss can be passed down among families.

 Genetics